singhaniatanay/Web-Scrapping-Project-Python/README.md

 Questions Answered :
-Q1.
-Number of centuries scored by each country at WACA Ground. \n Q2.
-Result when HOME batsman scores a century. \n
+- Q1.
+Number of centuries scored by each country at WACA Ground.
+- Q2.
+Result when HOME batsman scores a century.
-Q3.
-Result when away batsman scores a century. \n
+- Q3.
+Result when away batsman scores a century.
-Q4.
-Centuries scored in different innings. \n
+- Q4.
+Centuries scored in different innings.
-Q5.
-Strike rate by innings. \n
+- Q5.
+Strike rate by innings.
-Q6.
-Conversion into Final Scores. \n
+- Q6.
+Conversion into Final Scores.